-Habitat for Humanity - Ozaukee recently hosted the dedication of our 11th home, which is the first half of a duplex built in Grafton, Wisconsin.
+Habitat for Humanity - Ozaukee will be hosting the dedication of our 12th home, which is the second half of a duplex built in Grafton, Wisconsin.

 This home has been made possible by the collaboration of numerous churches, community and civic groups businesses and many individual donors and volunteers.
 Without all of the financial support we have received, as well as the boundless hours of sacrificial dedication from our volunteers on the build site this home would not have been possible.